-Includes Provision, Tax liabilities and Other liabilities as presented in the consolidated statement of financial position.
+2 Includes Provision, Tax liabilities and Other liabilities as presented in the consolidated statement of financial position.

-9.2 Contractual maturities of undiscounted cash flow of financial liabilities which are subject to notice are treated as if notice were to be given immediately.
+Tables 9.2.A and 9.2.B show liabilities by maturity based on contractual, undiscounted cash flows and including related future cash flows, such as interest payments.
+Repayments which are subject to notice are treated as if notice were to be given immediately.
 However, we expect that many clients will not request repayment at the earliest possible date, and the tables below do not reflect the expected cash flows as indicated by our deposit retention history.